NhanHo/ScreepsOS/README.md

 I can be found in game or on Slack with username "NhanHo".

 # TLDR :
+Implemented with a fancy process system.
 This can be used on a completely new account.
 Right now the features go up to "all the code needed for a RCL 4 room", proper mining and remote mining.

 # How to try this out